This feature is part of A Tale of One City

 This didn’t mean there was no outlet in football for young black men.
 A year after the last of the four distinct FAs had been formed, a group of boys in Johannesburg formed a football team at the Orlando Boys Club to run informal games between themselves.
 They were descended from migrants who had moved to Gauteng Province in the gold rush of 1886, so it should come as little surprise that they were dubbed ‘Pirates’ by a boxing instructor at the boys club, who admired their tenacity and unswerving loyalty to their own code.

 They began life in the Johannesburg Bantu Football Association Saturday League Division Two, playing barefoot but with a swagger that immediately attracted attention.
-After a couple of years, they decided to break away from the Boys Club, and with the guidance and support of the boxing instructor Andries ‘Pele Pele’ Mkhwanazi and club president Buthuel Mokgosinyane, they finally got proper kit, and in 1944 won promotion to the top tier of the JBFA league system.
+After a couple of years, they decided to break away from the Boys Club, and with the guidance and support of the boxing instructor Andries ‘Pele Pele’ Mkhwanazi and club president Buthuel Mokgosinyane, they finally got a proper kit, and in 1944 won promotion to the top tier of the JBFA league system.

 It was still a hollow victory in some ways; the claustrophobic nature of segregated football meant they had nowhere to go.
 At a time when the World Cup had already been through three editions, no African country even had representation within world football’s governing body.
 It was only after intense lobbying that in 1953 the FIFA Executive Committee accepted delegates from South Africa, Ethiopia, Egypt and Sudan, all of whom went on to found the Confederation of African Football three years later.
 South Africa were kicked out of the inaugural African Cup of Nations in 1957, however, when it became clear they would only countenance fielding a single-race team, and they were expelled from the organisation they had been instrumental in establishing the year after.

 The Pirates instead had to make do with exhibition tours to make ends meet, as they had one asset they could always exploit – their style on the pitch.
 In 1968 they visited Swaziland to face fellow Johannesburg outfit Highlands Park, for which they received a sizeable match fee – or at least they were supposed to.
-Club officials paid what many players felt was a derisory cut of the money their performance had earned the club, and it lead to a mutiny as Ratha Mokgoatleng, Msomi Khoza, Zero Johnson and Ewert Nene were sacked.
+Club officials paid what many players felt was a derisory cut of the money their performance had earned the club, and it led to a mutiny as Ratha Mokgoatleng, Msomi Khoza, Zero Johnson and Ewert Nene were sacked.

-Former Pirates star Kaizer Motuang had been playing for the Atlanta Chiefs in the newly founded NASL league in the United States when he he heard about the disaster unfolding at his former club, and an idea sparked in his mind.
+Former Pirates star Kaizer Motuang had been playing for the Atlanta Chiefs in the newly founded NASL league in the United States when he heard about the disaster unfolding at his former club, and an idea sparked in his mind.
 If he could harness the natural ability and bonhomie of his former teammates without the bureaucracy of the money men, he could help smooth over the issues at his alma mater by separating the discontented elements from the club.
 So he set about enticing some of the best talent he knew to join his new project, but not without the support of a staunch Orlando Pirates supporter.

 “It was then that my late father urged me to go ahead with the project, that I summoned enough courage to proceed with the plan,” Motuang told Kaizer Chiefs’ official website.
 “Through my contacts, I had been informed of developments while still in the States.
 I didn’t want to interrupt anything.
 I simply asked Pirates’ permission to use the expelled players in a tour of the country to play some friendly matches.
 I approached Mike Tseka (the Pirates’ chairman) and expressed fears that I foresaw trouble and suggested that perhaps it would be a perfect idea if I used the expelled players to calm down the situation as it was tense at the camp.”